bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 ### Beam-Limited Layers

-After each dynamic-programming layer is built, states are sorted by accumulated prefix cost and truncated to `max_cartesian_layer_states`.
+During the fast pass, after each dynamic-programming layer is built, states are sorted by accumulated prefix cost and truncated to `max_cartesian_layer_states`.

-This turns the full graph search into a beam search:
+This turns the fast graph search into a beam search:

 - Larger beams keep more alternatives and are less likely to prune a later-useful branch.
 - Smaller beams are faster and use less memory.
-- The default is intended as a practical bound, not a proof of completeness.
+- The default is intended as a practical fast-pass bound, not a proof of completeness.

-If a stroke fails unexpectedly, increasing `max_cartesian_layer_states` is one of the first tuning options to try.
+`Cartesian::plan()` treats the beam as an optimization boundary: if the bounded pass fails or only finds a stroke-interrupting fallback, it retries with an unbounded Cartesian graph layer. `Cartesian::plan_fast_approximate()` does not do that retry and is the explicit hard-beam mode.

 ### Multiple Reconfiguration Prefixes